The Cosby Show: Premise

 They have four daughters and one son: Sondra, Denise, Theo, Vanessa, and Rudy.
-Despite its comedic tone, the show sometimes involves serious subjects, like Theo's experiences dealing with dyslexia, inspired by Cosby's dyslexic son, Ennis.
-The show also deals with teenage pregnancy when Denise's friend Veronica (Lela Rochon) becomes pregnant.
+Despite its comedic tone, the show sometimes involves serious subjects, like Theo's experiences dealing with dyslexia, inspired by Cosby's dyslexic son Ennis, and teenage pregnancy when Denise's friend Veronica (Lela Rochon) becomes pregnant.

 Episodes

 Pilot

 The Cosby Show pilot episode uses the same title sequence as the rest of the first season, and is widely regarded as the first episode.
 However, it contains a number of differences from the remainder of the series.

 In the pilot, the Huxtables have only four children.
 Following the pilot, the Huxtables have five children, with the addition of their eldest daughter, Sondra (Sabrina Le Beauf), who is mentioned in episode four and appears first in episode 11.
 The character was created when Bill Cosby wanted the show to express the accomplishment of successfully raising a child who had graduated from college.

 Bill Cosby originally wanted Vanessa Williams to play the part of Sondra due to her college education and background in theater arts.
-However, Williams had recently been crowned the first black Miss America and pageant officials would not permit her to play the role while she was representing the Miss America pageant.
+However, Williams had recently been crowned the first Black Miss America and pageant officials would not permit her to play the role while she was representing the Miss America pageant.
 Whitney Houston was also considered for the role of Denise Huxtable, but was unable to commit to the full-time television production schedule in the NBC contract, as she intended to become a full-time music recording artist.

 Most of the story in the pilot presentation is taken from Bill Cosby's 1983 comedy film Bill Cosby: Himself.
 Cosby's character is called "Clifford" in the early episodes of the first season, but his name was later switched to "Heathcliff".

 Additionally, Vanessa refers to Theo as "Teddy" twice in the dining room scene.
 The interior of the Huxtables' home features an entirely different living room from subsequent episodes, and different color schemes in the dining room and the master bedroom.
 Throughout the remainder of the series, the dining room is reserved for more formal occasions.